department-of-veterans-affairs/caseflow/README.md

 ### Install Docker

 Install [Docker](https://docs.docker.com/docker-for-mac/install/) on your machine.
-Once it's installed, go into the Docker preferences and limit Docker to 2 CPUs in order to keep FACOLS from consuming your Macbook.
+Once it's installed, go into the Docker's advanced preferences and limit Docker's resources in order to keep FACOLS from consuming your Macbook.
+Recommended settings are 4 CPUs, 8 GiB of internal memory, and 512 MiB of swap.

 After installation is complete, run:
 ```